world-class/REPL/online_courses/free/README.md

 ### Computer vision
 - [University at Buffalo: Computer Vision Specialization](https://www.coursera.org/specializations/computervision) - Coursera Specialization

+### Cryptography
+- [Cryptography I](https://www.coursera.org/learn/crypto) - Coursera.
+Offered by Stanford.
+- [Cryptography II](https://www.coursera.org/learn/crypto2) - Coursera.
+Offered by Stanford.
+- [Cryptography](https://www.coursera.org/learn/cryptography) - Coursera.
+Offered by University of Maryland.

 ### Design and product
 - [Agile Development Specialization](https://www.coursera.org/specializations/agile-development) - Coursera.
 Offered by University of Virginia.
 - [Building AI Powered Chatbots Without Programming](https://www.coursera.org/learn/building-ai-powered-chatbots) - Coursera.
 Offered by IBM.
+- [Gamification](https://www.coursera.org/learn/gamification) - Coursera.
+Offered by Penn, University of Pennsylvania. - *"Gamification is the application of game elements and digital game design techniques to non-game problems, such as business and social impact challenges.
+This course will teach you the mechanisms of gamification, why it has such tremendous potential, and how to use it effectively."*
 - [Software Product Management Specialization](https://www.coursera.org/specializations/product-management) - Coursera.
 Offered by University of Alberta.

+### Programming
+- [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python-2) - edX.
+Offered by MIT.
+- [Learn to Program: The Fundamentals](https://www.coursera.org/learn/learn-to-program) - Coursera.
+Offered by University of Toronto. - *"This course introduces the fundamental building blocks of programming and teaches you how to write fun and useful programs using the Python language."*
+- [An Introduction to Interactive Programming in Python (Part 1)](https://www.coursera.org/learn/interactive-python-1) - Coursera.
+Offered by RICE.
+- [Programming for Everybody (Getting Started with Python)](https://www.coursera.org/learn/python) - Coursera.
+Offered by University of Michigan.

 ### Security
 - [Advanced System Security Design Specialization](https://www.coursera.org/specializations/advanced-system-security-design) - Coursera.
 Offered by University of Colorado.
 Includes: